Bijoualid/Hall-of-Fame/README.md

 Who can be part of the Hall of Fame ?

-All those who want to find a new job, an internship etc But they are also Freelance or Company who want to promote themselves.
+All those who want to find a new job, an internship etc, people who are passionate about their job and want to share their knowledge, But they are also Freelance or Company who want to promote themselves.